manesl/jigsaw-lock/README.md

             4)The re-login screen
             5)The password re-entry match process
             6)Providing/denying access
-            GOL library is extensively used.
+            GOL library is used extensively to create buttons, text entry boxes and direction keys.

 Apart from this extensive support is needed for interacting with the touch screen/lcd, creating graphic objects.
 All this is available from MLA files available on the PIC website.